 This very first step might seem like a given, but it’s also one of the most important parts of the prewriting process.
 You should know who your audience is before you write a single word.

 Seriously, for emphasis: you should know who your audience is before you write a single word.
-Your target audience will determine so much of your content, your tone, how you structure your book, what you share with them – and that’s just the interior.
+Your target audience will determine so much of your content, your tone, how you structure your book, and what you share with them – and that’s just the interior.
 The best way to start identifying your audience is to figure out what genre your book fits into.

 If you’re unfamiliar with the major literary genres (and subgenres), Wikipedia has a pretty thorough breakdown of fiction and nonfiction genres and subgenres.